KyrtinSilver/kyrtin-s-site/src/essays/232_Infinitely_More_Ways.md

 date: 2024-10-16
 ---

-To breathe new life into an old quote “There are infinitely more ways to (poorly address a problem) than there are ways to (address a problem well).”
+To breathe new life into an old quote:

+> “There are infinitely more ways to (poorly address a problem) than there are ways to (address a problem well).”
+>
+> -Richard Dawkins

 Dawkin’s original quote refers to being dead versus being alive, but the same asymmetry holds true for problem-solving.

 This principle is also subject to a “combinatorial explosion”, where the combination of more factors, such as the levels of complexity you find in any real-world system, causes an explosive increase in the number of wrong ways to address any given problem.
 This inherently causes the viable potion of solutions to shrink as complexity increases.